-Mobile phones and electronic devices: If a family chooses to send their child to school with an electronic handheld devices, students are required to store the device during the school day.
+Mobile phones and electronic devices: If a family chooses to send their child to school with an electronic handheld device or smart watch, students are required to store the device during the school day.
 The device may be confiscated if misused.
-The school is not responsible for damaged, lost, or stolen equipment.
+Students or parents/guardians may retrieve the device from the Assistant Head of School at the end of school day.
+The school is not responsible to for damaged, lost, or stolen equipment.
+Middle school students are allowed to use their devices to contact their parents/guardians if necessary in the dismissal area only.

-Parents/Guardians are asked to refrain from contacting or communicating with their child via their mobile device during the school day.
-Instead, students and parents/guardians should utilize Westerly's main office phone line in case of emergency or urgent matter.
+Parents/Guardians are asked to refrain from contacting their child via their mobile device during the school day as well as refrain from communicating with their child via mobile device.
+Instead, we encourage students and parents/guardians to utilize Westerly's main office phone line in case of emergency or urgent matter.
+For Middle School students, if you choose to send a message to your child's device, expect that they will not communicate back to you until non-class time.